 Roger Bertholf, PhD, FACB, DABCC

-Director, Clinical Chemistry, Toxicology, and Point of Care Testing, Shands Jacksonville Hospital, Jacksonville, FL
+Director of Clinical Chemistry, Toxicology, and Point of Care Testing, Shands Jacksonville Hospital, Jacksonville, FL

-- If you purchase the program on our website, processing is immediate and the login information will be on your confirmation page.
+- If you purchase the program on our website, processing is immediate and the login information will be on your AACC Web Orders confirmation email.

 - If you purchase the program over the telephone, order processing will take 3-4 business days.
 Access information will be emailed to you upon enrollment.